juju/juju-gui-charm/HACKING.md

 for these tests.
 At this time, we recommend using other environments, such as OpenStack; but we will periodically check the tests in LXC environments because it would be great to be able to use it.
 If you do want to use LXC, you will need to install the `apt-cacher-ng` and `lxc` packages.

-Currently running tests on a local environment is quite slow (with quantal host and precise container at least), so you may want to further increase the `jitsu test` command timeout.

-If Jitsu generates errors about not being able to bootstrap:

-    CalledProcessError: Command '['juju', 'bootstrap']'...

-or if it hangs, then you may need to bootstrap the environment yourself and pass the --no-bootstrap switch to Jitsu.
+Also note that at this time juju-core does not support the local provider.

 ## Running the Charm From Development ##

-If you have set up your environment to run functional tests, you also have set it up to run your local development charm.
-Developing and debugging with this is much easier than trying to develop and debug with the tests, unfortunately.
+If you have set up your environment to run you local development charm, deploying the charm fails if attempted after the testing virtualenv has been

-To get started, first, simply do a `juju bootstrap`.
-Using a non-LXC environment probably will reduce frustrations.
-Then, deploy your charm like this (again, assuming you have set up your repo the way the functional tests need them, as described above).
+created: juju deploy exits with an error due to ".venv" directory containing an absolute symbolic link.
+There are two ways to work around this problem.

+The first one is running "make clean" before deploying the charm:

+    make clean
+    juju bootstrap
     juju deploy --repository=/path/to/charm/repo local:precise/juju-gui
     juju expose juju-gui

+The second one is just running "make deploy":

+    juju bootstrap
+    make deploy

+The "make deploy" command creates a temporary Juju repository (excluding the ".venv" directory), deploys the Juju GUI charm from that repository and exposes the juju-gui service.
+Also note that "make deploy" does not require you to manually set up a local Juju environment, and preserves, if already created, the testing virtualenv.

 Now you are working with a test run, as described in
 <https://juju.ubuntu.com/docs/write-charm.html#test-run>.
 The